 - When the data is not sanitized, and the database accepts the asterisk value to the process, the code will be like below.

 As soon as the above vulnerable code runs into the LDAP database, it will through all the objects stored in the LDAP database and will lead to cause harm to the web application.
 The hacker will use the outcome of LDAP injection to abuse the system and cause a security breach.

 How can you Protect yourself from LDAP Injection Attacks?

 - If there is a vulnerability in the application, there must exist its remediation as well.
 There will be barely any vulnerability that cannot be resolved or fixed to protect the system.
 In the same way, there are several ways that can be used to protect the web application from LDAP injection.

 - The very first and most essential way is to sanitize the input before taking it further for processing.
 The input submitted by the user has to be validated if it matches the requirement that suites whatever the application is expecting through that text field.
 For instance, if the user tries to submit any special characters in the text field asking for the name, the user should be alerted that they cannot fill special characters in that field.
 That is the client-side validation.
 Now the server-side validation will also be required to ensure the data provided is genuine.

 - The next one is to configure LDAP, keeping safety in mind.
 The LDAP configuration should be done to restrict unauthorized users to make any malicious changes to the system.
 Also, the next one is, the outcome of the LDAP query must be limited and cannot disclose any data that could lead to security breaches.
 If the data are not sufficient to harm the system, the attacker will not be able to affect the web application in any way, even if they were able to launch the LDAP injection attack.

 This is a guide to LDAP Injection.
-Here we discuss what LDAP Injection, its examples, and how to protect against LDAP Injection attack is.
+Here we discuss what is LDAP injection, its examples, and how to protect against LDAP injection attack.
 You can also go through our other related articles to learn more-